Industry Skills Boards

 Who can nominate a candidate?

-Industry bodies can nominate candidates.
+Industry bodies can nominate candidates, including, where appropriate, from industry bodies, employers, employees and iwi partners from the specified industries covered by the board.
 This ensures candidates have the backing of industry.
 Industry bodies must obtain the permission of the candidate to be nominated.

 How to nominate a candidate